junwei1173/Campus-Connect/README.md

-### College based forum discussion application similar to reddit.
+### College based platform where users can post forums and discuss with their peers.

 ## Video: